The self-dual point of Fortuin--Kasteleyn planar maps is critical: Preliminaries

 \subsubsection{The gasket decomposition}

 The gasket decomposition, introduced in \cite{BBG12a} and further developed in \cite{BBG12}, provides a remarkably effective framework for analysing a broad class of loop models.
-In what follows we adapt the presentation of \cite{BBG12} to the particular fully packed setting determined by \eqref{eq: def weight triangulation} and \eqref{eq: def partition triangulation}.
+In what follows we adapt the presentation of \cite{BBG12} to the particular fully packed setting determined by \eqref{eq: def weight triangulation} and~\eqref{eq: def partition triangulation}.

 Consider a configuration $(\tfrak,\boldsymbol{\ell})\in \mathbb{T}_\ell$.
+We may see $(\tfrak,\boldsymbol{\ell})$ as a bicoloured triangulation by colouring the boundary $(\tfrak,\boldsymbol{\ell})$ with colour $i=1,2$ and alternating colours when crossing the loops.
+We denote by $j$ the other colour.
 To construct its gasket, we first look at the edges of $\tfrak$ that are reachable from the boundary without crossing any loop.
 Because the loops are fully packed, these accessible edges divide the map into exactly $\#\boldsymbol{\ell}+1$ faces: the external face, with boundary length~$\ell$, and an additional face of degree~$k$ for each loop of (outer) perimeter~$k$.
+Note that all these faces have colour $i$.
 The resulting object is by definition the \textbf{gasket}.
 Now examine one of the internal faces of degree~$k$ created by the gasket.